Important Changes to Entry Requirements for 2017:

 Students who accept places in programmes which require Garda Vetting will be sent the necessary forms by DCU.
 Your rights in relation to this are available on the website of the Garda Síochána (Irish Police Force) www.garda.ie

-An applicant (both EU and non-EU) who has resided outside of Ireland, including Northern Ireland and students who have resided outside Ireland for a period of six months or more (after the age of 18) are required to provide the following supporting documentation when submitting their Garda Vetting Application form:
+An applicant (both EU and non-EU) who has resided outside of Ireland and students who have resided outside Ireland for a period of time (after the age of 18) are required to provide the following supporting documentation when submitting their Vetting Application form:

-- A recent (less than one year old) original Police Certificate from the jurisdiction(s) of previous residence covering the dates of residency in that jurisdiction
+- An original Police Certificate from the jurisdiction(s) of previous residence covering the dates of residency in that jurisdiction

 - If the Police Certificate is not issued in English the student must provide a certified translation

 There may be costs associated with this.
 The following are useful links for Police Certificates

 These links are for information purposes only.
 Please use the information which is relevant to you.
 Dublin City University has no affiliation or connection to any information displayed on these websites.

 Where an applicant or student cannot provide a Police Clearance Certificate/disclosure record, supporting documentation will be sought by Dublin City University from the student as to why a Police Clearance certificate cannot be obtained.
 Dublin City University reserves the right to seek a statutory declaration where a satisfactory police/criminal records disclosure cannot be obtained.

 Please note that the said declaration may be accepted by Dublin City University in the following restricted circumstances only:

 a) where DCU is aware that police clearance is only obtainable by residents of the country concerned;